 - 1. Appeals within the Graduate Nursing program for non-grade related issues: - a.
-The student is responsible to discuss the grievance and file a written appeal with the faculty/staff member involved in the incident within 10 University working days of the alleged incident.
+The student is responsible for discussing the grievance and file a written appeal with the faculty/staff member involved in the incident within 10 University working days of the alleged incident.
 After 10 working days, the student relinquishes the right to grieve. - b.
-If a resolution is agreed upon by the student and the faculty/staff member, then a written summary of the resolution shall be created and signed by both parties (this may be done electronically) no later than 7 working days after the meeting.
+If a resolution is agreed upon by the student and the faculty/staff member, then a written summary of the resolution shall be created and signed by both parties (this may be done electronically) no later than ten (10) UCCS business days after the meeting.
 A copy of the agreement will be kept in the student's file. - c.
 If the issue remains unresolved, the student may bring their grievance to the Department Chair within 10 working days of the meeting with the faculty.
 The Department Chair will meet, in person, via phone teleconference or via web conference with the student and faculty/staff member to work at a resolution.
-If a resolution is agreed upon by the student, the faculty/staff member and Department Chair, then a written summary of the resolution shall be created and signed (this may be done electronically) by all three parties, no later than 7 working days after the meeting.
+If a resolution is agreed upon by the student, the faculty/staff member, and Department Chair, then a written summary of the resolution shall be created and signed (this may be done electronically) by all three parties, no later than ten (10) UCCS business days after the meeting.
 A copy of the agreement will be kept in the student's file. - d.
 In the event that a resolution cannot be agreed upon after the student has met with the Department Chair and the faculty member, the grievance will be taken to the Associate Dean for Academic Affairs and Operations.
+Johnson Beth-El College of Nursing and Health Sciences Dean.
+Cases involving academic misconduct are heard through the individual college or school in which the allegation of misconduct occurred in accordance with the Student Academic Ethics Code.
 Either the Associate Dean or the Dean may ask for the Student Affairs Council to be convened (See Section C) to hear the case before he/she makes the final decision on behalf of the college.
-The decision of the Associate Dean or the Dean is final (revised April 8, 2014).
+The decision of the Associate Dean or the Dean is final (revised May 18, 2022).
+Refer to UCCS Code of Conduct for additional information at Student Code of Conduct